na-na-hi/renget/archive/vffr2.md

 *Argent Knight Artemis* (AKA)			/ Dorm &nbsp;&nbsp;&nbsp;&nbsp;Ara ara and tits.
 Solid damage output and constantly freezes enemies, but has no time- &nbsp;&nbsp;&nbsp;&nbsp;fracture, so falls behind in time-attack stages like memorial.
 Must have her scythe - &nbsp;&nbsp;&nbsp;&nbsp;doubly so now, since Skadi PRI covers her SP problems.
-Dead with Boobnya taking her &nbsp;&nbsp;&nbsp;&nbsp;niche.
+Dead.

 *Fallen Rosemary* (FR)				/ Farmable (AW+AL)
 &nbsp;&nbsp;&nbsp;&nbsp;Quantum lightning semi-support type.
 Similar function to BD+JST, but better for more &nbsp;&nbsp;&nbsp;&nbsp;drawn out fights.
 Due to being farmable, needs SS-rank minimum.
 Gear and frags were &nbsp;&nbsp;&nbsp;&nbsp;readily available before 4.6 through battlepass or by spending resonators.
 Needs the scythe.
-&nbsp;&nbsp;&nbsp;&nbsp;Rejiggered by her PRI and Zhenyi into an excellent QUA DPS unit.
+&nbsp;&nbsp;&nbsp;&nbsp;Rejiggered by her PRI and Zhenyi into a decent QUA DPS unit - crept by Susannah.

 *Spina Astrea* (SpA)				/ Limited (partial upgrade available from Elysian Realm) &nbsp;&nbsp;&nbsp;&nbsp;The "generous" second S-rank of patch 5.5 - only has AKA as an abyss boss rn.
 Crystal sink &nbsp;&nbsp;&nbsp;&nbsp;unless you don't have HoF+Mobius, and probably will be spending event bait into the future &nbsp;&nbsp;&nbsp;&nbsp;for rank up chips.
 If you're a newfag, you should probably skip her for HoFi - even at SS-rank &nbsp;&nbsp;&nbsp;&nbsp;she feels a little too close to S-rank HoFi to recommend.
-Rita Rossweisse pleases old men for B-chips.
+Dead now with the release of Sirin - &nbsp;&nbsp;&nbsp;&nbsp;she's both horribly expensive and still worse in comparison.
+Rita Rossweisse pleases old men &nbsp;&nbsp;&nbsp;&nbsp;for B-chips.
 &nbsp;
 #####Seele
 **A-valks**